Introduction to Docker Hosts

 9. We can now create containers, images, volumes, etc. On this newly created Docker Host, however, we can manage this as well.

-It is a standalone Docker remotely Host and it is good for testing purpose and development.
-In the production, we need to initialize swarm mode to use multiple Docker Host that creates Docker Swarm or cluster.
+It is a standalone Docker remote Host, and it is good for testing purposes and development.
+In production, we need to initialize swarm mode to use multiple Docker Host that creates Docker Swarm or cluster.

 Creation of Linux Docker Host